petrstepanov/kaonlt-fit/README.md

 ```
 rm -rf ./kaonlt-fit-build && mkdir -p ./kaonlt-fit-build && cd ./kaonlt-fit-build
 cmake3 ./../kaonlt-fit
+make -j`nproc`
 ```

 4. We do not have root previliges on the Computing Farm.
 The program cannot be installed system-wide.
-Launched `kaonlt-fit` with command:
+Launch `kaonlt-fit` with command:
 ```
 cd ~/Downloads/kaonlt-build/
 ./kaonlt-fit